-9. Conclusions Are the report conclusions, including the description, analysis, and statement of relative rockfall hazard supported with geologic evidence and appropriate reasoning?
+Are the report conclusions, including the description, analysis, and statement of relative radon hazard, supported with geologic and radon-test evidence and appropriate reasoning?
 Are the conclusions appropriate and adequate for the proposed project?
-Report must evaluate the rockfall hazard present at or adjacent to the site and state the hazards relation to existing or proposed infrastructure.
-The report should include a statement of relative risk and address the potential for future rockfalls.
-Boundaries of rockfall runout zones must be defined and include a statement/measure of boundary uncertainty.
+The report should evaluate the radon hazard present at the site.
+The report should include a statement of relative hazard.
 The degree of confidence in and limitations of data and conclusions must be clearly stated and documented in the report.
+Review Comments:

-10. Recommendations Are the report recommendations for rockfall-hazard mitigation supported by the investigation data and reconclusions? eport If a rockfall hazard is present on site, the report must provide and justify runout zones and building setbacks or other mitigation recommendations to control rockfalls and reduce risk.
+Are the report recommendations for radon-hazard mitigation supported by the investigation data and report conclusions?
+If the investigation reveals the presence of radon gas and engineering-design mitigation of the radon hazard is proposed, the recommendation must be based on adequate data used to characterize the hazard.
 Any limitations on the investigation and recommendations for additional investigation must be clearly stated and documented in the report.
+Review Comments:

-Review Comments: 11.
-Utah-Licensed Professional Geologist/Engineer Seal Is the report stamped by a Utah-licensed Professional Geologist (PG), and if the report contains engineer and/or recommendations, by a Utah-licensed Professional Engineer (PE) in responsible charge of the professional Engineer (PE) in responsible charge (PE) The engineering-geology report must be stamped and signed by the engineering geologist who conducted the investigation (Utah C The geologist must be licensed to practice geology in Utah.
-The Utah Division of Occupational and Professional Licensing (DOP) as a person licensed to engage in the practice of geology before the public, but does not define or license geologic specialists, such geologists.
-The UGS considers an engineering geologist to be a person who through education, training, and experience is able to geologic factors affecting engineering works are recognized, adequately interpreted, and presented for use in engineering practice a protection of the public; this person shall have a Bachelor's degree in geology, engineering geology, or a closely related field from university and at least five full years of experience in a responsible engineering-geology position.
-If a geotechnical report or other analysis and/or recommendations (including liquefaction analysis) are included with the engineering-geology report, a PE licensed also stamp and sign the report or pertinent sections.
-For more information, see http://dopl.utah.gov/ .
-L) defines a PG as engineering assure that and/or the an accredited engineering Review Comments: Review Summary, Notes, and Reviewer Professional Geologist (PG) Stamp Review Comments:
+Is the report stamped by a Utah-licensed Professional Geologist (PG), and if the report contains engineering analysis and/or recommendations, by a Utah-licensed Professional Engineer (PE) in responsible charge of the project?

+The engineering-geology report must be stamped and signed by the engineering geologist who conducted the investigation (Utah Code 58-76-602).
+The geologist must be licensed to practice geology in Utah.
+The Utah Division of Occupational and Professional Licensing (DOPL) defines a PG as a person licensed to engage in the practice of geology before the public, but does not define or license geologic specialists, such as engineering geologists.
+The UGS considers an engineering geologist to be a person who through education, training, and experience is able to assure that geologic factors affecting engineering works are recognized, adequately interpreted, and presented for use in engineering practice and/or the protection of the public; this person shall have a Bachelor's degree in geology, engineering geology to a closely related field from an accredited university and at least five full years of experience in a responsible engineering-geology position.
+If a geotechnical report or other engineering analysis and/or recommendations (including liquefaction analysis) are included with the engineering-geology report, a PE licensed in Utah must also stamp and sign the report or pertinent sections.
+For more information, see http://dopl.utah.gov/.

-Review Comments: Reviewer's Utah PG Stamp
+Review Comments: Reviewers Utah PG Stamp